 Since 2014/15 Tactran has partnered with sustainable transport charity Sustrans, which secures additional funding of at least £100,000 per annum, to support implementation of the RTS.
-A further allocation of £100,000 grant funding for 2017/18 has been confirmed.
-During 2016/17 a further strategic alliance has been entered into with Cycling Scotland, under which the two bodies are jointly funding a Regional Cycle Training & Development Officer post, who works with partner Councils and a range of wider stakeholders to promote and implement active travel elements of the RTS, including through various nationally, regionally and locally funded schemes and programmes.
+A further minimum allocation of £100,000 grant funding for 2018/19 has been confirmed.
+During 2018 the RTPs submitted a proposal for development of a Regional Active Travel Development Fund to support the development of projects and measures capable of levering in delivery funding through the national Community Links, Smarter Choices Smarter Places and other relevant funding sources.

 As outlined above, new delivery opportunities are emerging in the form of City Deals covering the Tay Cities region (Angus, Dundee City, Perth & Kinross and North East Fife) and Stirling City region (Stirling and Clackmannanshire).
-Moving forward it is expected that City Deals will provide a new focus and opportunity to lever national, regional and local funding for the delivery of key Strategic Connectivity and other elements of the RTS, with Tactran positioned to play a key role in supporting the development and implementation of City Deals and related connectivity proposals.
+Moving forward it is expected that both City Deals will provide a new focus and opportunity to lever national, regional and local funding for the delivery of key Strategic Connectivity and other elements of the RTS, with Tactran positioned to play a key role in supporting the development and implementation of both City Deals and related connectivity proposals.